RichardLitt/wired-in/README.md

 ----

 Obviously, this is just a python script with various .csv databases.
+I run everything from the Terminal and using vi and mvim.
+If you're not cool with this, I don't have a solution for you at the moment.
+I use [Quicksilver](http://www.blacktree.com/) to access the Terminal quickly.

 Download the script, and put it somewhere you're happy with it.

 Set up an symbolic link - I use `wyr` as an alias: